All Episodes

 It's where they put secret installations to cut people talking about this kind of stuff off in the middle of a sentence.

-It's enough to make you a little paranoid, isn't it?
+It's enough to make you a little paranoid.

 Most of them in isolated rural areas.

-There is another one here in New Mexico which is just north of the little town of Quemado
+There's another one here in New Mexico, which is just north of the little town of Caymato, which is out in Catron County, just a couple of miles north of Caymato.

 And what is it you think they do in these?

-You know I was asking this in jest to get vengeance on them but there is really something
+You know, I was asking this in jest to get vengeance on them, but there's really something to it, huh?

 A lot of what we do that's underground uses that same reasoning, doesn't it?